 On the 1st January 2005 RTL and for several days after started broadcasting DRM on 1440 kHz (208 metres) medium wave with ‘RTL Radio - Die besten Hits mit Gefühl’.
 Mode B was used starting at a bitrate of 18.4 kbps (protection level 1).
 During the broadcast the protection mode was switched to level 0 (more robust) which improved the reception but reduced the audio quality.

-During these daytime broadcasts Mode A is preferred but at night the sky wave signal can be received were the channel’s Impulse Response exceeds Mode A’s guard interval (2.6 mSec) so Mode B is used.
+During daytime broadcasts Mode A is preferred but at night the sky wave signal can be received were the channel’s Impulse Response exceeds Mode A’s guard interval (2.6 mSec) so Mode B is used.

 With these test transmissions RTL had plans to resume the English service Radio Luxembourg (which had closed end of December 1991) using DRM on 1440 kHz.
 RTL had hoped that DRM receivers would become available but this did not happened and RTL give up on DRM.
-This transmitter site is now closed and these iconic masts were demolished February 2016.
+This transmitter site is now closed and last of these iconic masts were demolished February 2016.

 [thanks to Michel Asorne at BCE for the photos]